 On the Indonesian island of Java, shock waves from an undersea earthquake killed at least eighteen people on November the second.

-On the Indonesian island of Java, shock waves from an undersea earthquake killed at least eighteen people on November the second.
+Background: On the Indonesian island of Java, shock waves from an undersea earthquake killed at least eighteen people on November the second.
 Several villages were destroyed, leaving hundreds of people homeless.

 SYNOPSIS: The earthquake was felt all over West and Central Java.
 High rise office buildings swayed on impact.